Why We Call It a System, Not an Agent

 You don't care about the engine in your car.
 You care that it gets you to the meeting.
 Same logic applies here.

-You don't need to know how it plans, what APIs it calls, or whether it's "agentic" under the hood.
+You don't need to know how FlyWhale plans, what APIs it calls, or whether it's "agentic" under the hood.
 You need to know the work will be done by the time you review it.

 This is the difference between selling architecture and selling outcomes.